microsoft/vscode-docs/docs/python/tutorial-flask.md

 - **Go to Definition** jumps from your code into the code that defines an object.
 For example, in `app.py`, right-click on the `Flask` class (in the line `app = Flask(__name__)`) and select **Go to Definition** (or use `kb(editor.action.goToDeclaration)`), which navigates to the class definition in the Flask library.

 - **Peek Definition** (`kb(editor.action.previewDeclaration)`, also on the right-click context menu), is similar, but displays the class definition directly in the editor (making space in the editor window to avoid obscuring any code).
-Press `kbstyle(Escape)` to close the Peek window.
+Press `kbstyle(Escape)` to close the Peek window or use the **x** in the upper right corner.

     ![Peek definition showing the Flask class inline](images/flask/peek-definition.png)

 ## Use a template to render a page

-The app you've created so far in this tutorial generates only plain text web pages directly within Python code.
+The app you've created so far in this tutorial generates only plain text web pages from Python code.
 Although it's possible to generate HTML directly in code, developers typically avoid such a practice because it's vulnerable to cross-site scripting (XSS) attacks.
 Instead, developers separate HTML markup from the code-generated data that gets inserted into that markup. **Templates** are a common approach to achieve this separation.

 - A template is an HTML file that contains placeholders for values that the code provides at run time.
 The templating engine takes care of making the substitutions when rendering the page.
 The code, therefore, concerns itself only with data values and the template concerns itself only with markup.
 - The default templating engine for Flask is Jinja, which is installed automatically when you install Flask.
 This engine provides flexible options including template inheritance.
 With inheritance, you can define a base page with common markup and then build upon that base with page-specific additions.